-For reviewers (including bloggers), it is very important to let publishers know where you recommend books, how often you review, and the size of your audience.
+For reviewers (including bloggers), it is very important to let publishers know where you recommend books (and audiobooks), how often you review, and the size of your audience.

 Here are a few specific guidelines: